Tony Fossas: Coaching career

 Fossas became a pitching coach for Florida Atlantic University Owls in 2005.
 He became the pitching coach for the minor league Dayton Dragons in 2009.

+On November 19, 2024, Fossas was hired to serve as the pitching coach for the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.

+Personal life

-Fossas lives in Florida with his wife Pura, daughter Keila, son Mark.
+Fossas lives in Florida with his wife Pura, daughter Keila, and son Mark.